How to Fix Door Not Closing on Whirlpool WMH31017FS (Over-the-Range)

 When to Call a Professional

 Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, the moment you find a burned or pitted primary interlock switch cavity, smell any scorching inside the switch housing, or notice the door itself is warped and no longer sitting flush against the frame, it’s time to stop and call a certified technician — those conditions point to arcing or a history of switch failure that needs a full safety evaluation before the unit goes back into service.
+In my experience, the moment you find a burned or pitted primary interlock switch cavity, smell any scorching inside the switch housing, or notice that the door itself is warped and no longer sitting flush against the frame, it’s time to stop and call a certified technician — those conditions indicate arcing or a history of switch failure that needs a full safety evaluation before the unit goes back into service.
 When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.

 Where to Buy Replacement Parts